tc39/proposal-temporal/explainer.md

 #### OffsetDateTime.prototype.instant : BigInt

-The instance of `Instant` that was used to create this `OffsetDateTime`.
+The instance of `Instant` that is being referenced by this `OffsetDateTime`.

 #### OffsetDateTime.prototype.offset : string